Cultural Muslims: Russia

-According to scholar Mikhail S. Blinnikov the majority of the Muslims in Russia are 'cultural' nominal Muslims, and fewer than 4% of the Russian Muslims are "actually practice Islam".
-According to a 2012 survey by Pew Research Center, 12% of Russian Muslims say that they attend Friday prayer once a week and 33% say they never visit their local mosque, and 89% expressed a belief in God and Muhammad.
+According to scholar Mikhail S. Blinnikov the majority of the Muslims in Russia are 'cultural' nominal Muslims, and fewer than 4% of the Russian Muslims who were interviewed "actually practice Islam".
+According to a 2012 survey by Pew Research Center, 12% of Russian Muslims who were asked say that they attend Friday prayer once a week and 33% say they never visit their local mosque, and 89% expressed a belief in God and Muhammad.

 Sweden

 Scholar Åke Sander claimed in 1992 that at most 40–50% of the people of Muslim background in Sweden "could reasonably be considered to be religious", and in 2004, based on discussions and interviews with Muslim leaders, concerning second-generation Muslims born and raised in Sweden that "it does not seem that the percentage they consider to be religious Muslims in a more qualified sense exceeds fifteen percent, or perhaps even less".
 Sander re-stated in 2004 that "we do not think it unreasonable to put the figure of religious Muslims in Sweden at the time of writing at close to 150,000".
+According to Göran Larsson a "great majority of people with a Muslim cultural background are as secular or irreligious".

 Tunisia

-Significant segment of Tunisians been described as nominal or cultural Muslims.
+A significant segment of Tunisians have been described as nominal or cultural Muslims.
 Yet, there is no reliable data on the number of practicing Muslims.

 Turkey

 In a poll conducted by Sabancı University in 2006 16% of Turkish Muslims said they were "extremely religious", 39% said they were "somewhat religious", and 32% said they were "not religious".

-Most ethnic Turkish people are either cultural or non-practicing Muslims, and many cultural or non-practicing Turkish Muslims tend to be politically secular.
+Many ethnic Turkish people are either cultural or non-practicing Muslims, and many cultural or non-practicing Turkish Muslims tend to be politically secular.
 Many of the Turkish people only attend mosques on special occasions (such as for weddings, funerals, and community gatherings), according to a 2012 survey by Pew Research Center, 19% of Turkish Muslims say that they attend Friday prayer once a week and 23% say they never visit their local mosque.
-In general, "Turkish Islam" is considered to be "more moderate and pluralistic" than in other Middle Eastern-Islamic societies.
+In general, "Turkish Islam" is considered to be "more moderate and pluralistic" compared to the Middle Eastern-Islamic societies.

-Romani people in Turkey are cultural Muslims, based on Sunni Islam in the Hanafi school, and practise male circumcision.

 United States

 According to the Pew Research Center in a 2014 survey, 1% of American Muslims do not believe in God.
 The frequency of receiving answers to prayers among Muslims was, 31% at least once a week and 12% once or twice a month.

 There are significant segment of Muslim immigrants in the United States who are cultural Muslims.
-For instance, the overwhelming majority of Muslim Iranian Americans are so - called cultural or nominal Muslims, and the majority of them do not take fundamental Islamic rituals, such as daily prayers or fasting.
-According to Harvard University's Robert D. Putnam, the average Iranian Americans is less religious than the average American.
-Many Turkish Americans are cultural Muslims.
+For instance, many Turkish Americans identify as cultural Muslims.